datamol-io/datamol/news/newest-rdkit.rst

 **Changed:**

-* The newest version of rdkit was added to the test.yml
+* The newest version of rdkit, "2023.03.1" was added to the CI.

 **Deprecated:**